 SPORE in Skin Cancer

-The Yale SPORE in Skin Cancer is the result of an $12.5 million grant from the National Cancer Institute to improve risk assessment, measures for diagnosis and prognosis, and therapies for patients with two types of skin cancer, basal cell carcinoma and melanoma.
+The Yale SPORE in Skin Cancer is funded by a $12.5 million grant from the National Cancer Institute to improve prevention and therapies for patients with melanoma.

-The Specialized Programs of Research Excellence (SPORE) in Skin Cancer grant supports multidisciplinary research that extends from the laboratory bench to cancer patients in need.
-Harriet Kluger, MD and Marcus Bosenberg, MD, PhD, are co-principal investigator of the multi-faceted project.
+The Specialized Program of Research Excellence (SPORE) in Skin Cancer grant supports multidisciplinary research that extends from the laboratory to the clinic and back.
+Harriet Kluger, MD and Marcus Bosenberg, MD, PhD, are Principal Investigators of the multi-faceted program.

-The SPORE includes investigators in Dermatology, Medical Oncology, Pathology, Genetics, Immunobiology, Laboratory Medicine, Epidemiology and Public Health and Surgery.
-Their basic science and clinical expertise ranges from non-melanoma skin cancers, melanoma, and molecular biology, genome-wide analysis, immunology, oncology, cancer prevention, population biology and population studies.
-Other team members are experts in bioinformatics, biostatistics, and artificial intelligence.
+The SPORE includes investigators in Dermatology, Medical Oncology, Pathology, Genetics, Immunobiology, Laboratory Medicine, Pharmacology, Neurology, Biomedical Engineering, Epidemiology and Public Health and Surgery.
+The team has diverse basic science and clinical expertise, as well as expertise in bioinformatics, biostatistics, and artificial intelligence.